 Father's day, Easter or Christmas may be coming up so you've set up an activity station in the yard when the children will decorate photo frames with glue, leaves, wood chips and confetti.
 You'll help the children develop fine motor skills during this activity as they pick up small things and glue them onto a small, defined surface.
 Some children may get bored quickly and move on, so you'll have a painting station set up for their next activity – ready to go!
 You will need help and encourage the children while working on their creative masterpieces.

 10:30 – 11:30 am Time to get worn out!

 This hour of power is all about getting the children to use up a lot of energy to get ready for their upcoming nap.
 Creating an outdoor obstacle course is a great way to improve motor skills, encourage socialisation and burn energy.
 You'll need to keep an eye on how educators spend their hour of power to help you to keep up with the new trends and give you ideas on activities to run.

 11:30 – 11:45 am Lunchtime

 It's Lunchtime, and your duties will be about the same as they were at morning tea time.
-For daycare centres where families provide the lunch, you may need to heat some lunches, making sure you follow the centre's health and hygiene procedures.
+For childcare centres where families provide the lunch, you may need to heat some lunches, making sure you follow the centre's health and hygiene procedures.
 After a busy morning, you'll be encouraging children to drink their water and enjoy a relaxing lunch.

 11:45 – 12:00 pm Pre-nap Organisation